AT 543 DENTAL CENTRE WE ARE NOW ABLE TO SEE A LIMITED NUMBER OF PATIENTS AGAIN.

 THANK YOU FOR YOUR CO-OPERATION.

-543 Dental Centre has been acting as an Urgent Dental Centre (UDC) during the COVID-19 pandemic and therefore our staff and premises are well used to the practical infection control measures necessary to ensure patient safety.
+543 Dental Centre acted as an Urgent Dental Centre (UDC) during the COVID-19 lockdown and therefore our staff and premises are well used to the practical infection control measures necessary to ensure patient safety.

 Before resuming dental services for our patients, we conducted a full risk assessment of the practice, in order to safeguard the well-being of our patients and staff.

-We do not want patients to be anxious when they attend 543 Dental Centre and although there will be some changes to the way in which we operate over the next few weeks and months, these are in place to protect your safety and we very much appreciate your co-operation.
+We do not want patients to be anxious when they attend 543 Dental Centre and although there have been some changes over recent months to the way in which we operate, these are in place to protect your safety and we very much appreciate your co-operation.

 New Safety Procedures